PatilShreyas/Blog/_data/blog/2020-10-02-devops-ify-android-libraries-with-github-actions-and-package-registry🚀.md

           GPR_KEY: ${{ secrets.GITHUB_TOKEN }}
 ```

 > *If you remember, we were reading username and password from System Environment variables in `build.gradle` configuration of the library.
-We’ll need to expose it from here.*
+We’ll need to expose them from here.*

-* Now once the package is published to GPR we’re ready to create a GitHub release. *(Here we have kept `draft` as `true` so that we can release it later)*.
+* Now once the package is published to GPR we’re ready to create a GitHub release. *(Here we are keeping `draft` as `true` so that we can release it later)*.

 ```yaml
       - name: Create Release ✅